neuecc/ZeroFormatter/README.md

 eager/lazy-evaluation
 ---
 ZeroFormatter has two types of evaluation, "eager-evaluation" and "lazy-evaluation".
 If the type is lazy-evaluation, deserialization will be infinitely fast because it does not parse.
-If the user-defined class or type is `IList<>`, `IReadOnlyList<>`, `ILazyLookup<>`, `ILazyDicitonary<>`, `ILazyReadOnlyDictionary<>`, deserialization of that type will be lazily evaluated.
+If the user-defined class or type is `IList<>`, `IReadOnlyList<>`, `ILazyLookup<>`, `ILazyDictionary<>`, `ILazyReadOnlyDictionary<>`, deserialization of that type will be lazily evaluated.

 ```csharp
 // MyClass is lazy-evaluation, all properties are lazily